Average Profits of Prejudiced Algorithms: A Two-Stage Model

-which is strictly increasing---likewise for $\P(A=1\mid Q=0,\Theta = \t)$.
-It follows that both the numerator and denominator are decreasing.
-Moreover, the denominator is decreasing at a faster rate than the numerator in $\tau$.
-Thus, $s_1$ is strictly increasing in $\tau$. \end{proof}

-\begin{remark} While \cite{rr} defines the human decision-maker's scoring procedure to minimize squared loss, we use the posterior probability.
-It is clear these are equivalent in our setting. \end{remark}

-In other words, the algorithm $s_1$ exhibits ``bias reversal,'' where the score of an applicant increases with the firm's level of taste-based discrimination.
+In other words, the algorithm $s_1$ exhibits ``bias reversal,'' where the score of an applicant increases with the human decision-maker's level of taste-based discrimination.
 Since firms are interested in the true qualification label of applicants, the purpose of $s_1$ is clear.
 On the other hand, the intuition of $s_2$ does not come immediately.
 Prior work discuss that the target variable that employers aim to predict widely varies, and often times data constraints akin to selective labels may lead firms to choose future employees based on who has been hired in the past.
-Moreover, machine learning engineers may simply be tasked by management to find a target variable that makes selection of employees easier, and scores similar to $s_2$ are leading candidates.\footnote{See \cite{evc} and \cite{bo} for a discussion on the choice of target variables in employment settings.} Before we continue, we give a lemma that further describes $s_1$ and $s_2$.
+Moreover, machine learning engineers may simply be tasked by management to find a target variable that makes selection of employees easier, and scores similar to $s_2$ are leading candidates.\footnote{See \cite{evc} and \cite{bo} for a discussion on the choice of target variables in employment settings.} Before we continue, we prove continuity.

-\begin{lemma} $\E[Q\mid \Theta = \t, A=1]$ and $\E[A\mid \Theta=\t]$ are continuous in $\tau$ for any $\t$. \end{lemma}
+\begin{lemma} $s_1(\t,\tau)$ and $s_2(\t,\tau)$ are continuous in $\tau$ for any $\t$. \end{lemma}